Māori Electronica Roots

 ‘WAI is exactly the kind of group one expects at the Trans.
 From the warm Antipode - New Zealand - warmth that is expressed by the singers and smiles … as if it rained with in them.
 There is a contrast between the songs of Mina Ripia and the sometimes hardcore, surprising at first, sounds emanating from the machines of Maaka Phat.
 One goes from experimental - to the world - while passing by tribal and hip-hop, all with a marked traditional touch … and the movements of the girls, somewhere between ancestral dances and feminine hip-hop, radiating a quiet force.’

 We are proud, honored and humbled that the powerful sound of the WAI family resonated on the beautiful island of Borneo, Kuching, Sarawak as part of the 2019 Rainforest World Music Festival.
 On behalf of the WAI family thank you all for the great experience we had been apart of the festival.
 It was an honor for us to visit Sarawak and we hope it’s not our last.
 Great friendships and memories were made so thank you, thank you, thank you.
-Everyone made us feel like we were at home especially the At Adau family.
+Everyone made us feel like we were at home especially the fabulous and fantastic Anselm Hi'ilawe and the beautiful At Adau family.

 Maaka Fiso it was an honor to share the stage with you and we look forward to our next adventure together.
 Much love and gratitude.